Donation guidelines and application

 The NSB Foundation conducts research to assess community need and to identify potential non-profit partners.
 In particular, the Foundation supports efforts focused around issues such as poverty relief, workforce development, the environment, aging in place, literacy, financial literacy, housing, homelessness, food, fuel, transportation, and more.
 When considering a particular area of need or partnership, the Foundation is deliberate, focused, and thorough in its assessment to ensure significant results can be achieved given the amount of time and money to be invested.

-There is no public application process for the NSB Foundation; however, organizations may apply for a donation from Northfield Savings Bank using our Donation Application Kit.
+There is no public application process for the NSB Foundation; however, organizations may apply for a donation from Northfield Savings Bank using our online Donation Application Form.

 - Northfield Savings Bank donates used computer equipment, office equipment, and furniture to Vermont community organizations.

 - Northfield Savings Bank Founders Award: Established in 1993 in honor of the Reverend Edward J. Bourns, Ph.D., 5th president of Norwich University from 1850-1865 and founder of the Northfield Savings Bank in 1867.
 The scholarship is awarded to a Norwich University student with demonstrated financial need who lives within the service communities of the Bank.
-For more information about this award, contact Kristin Dodge, Norwich University 485-2282.
+For more information about this award, contact Norwich University.

 - Northfield Savings Bank/Norwich University Scholarship: Established in 1994 by Northfield Savings Bank, the Norwich University alumni, and Vermont business leaders, the scholarship is awarded to two Norwich University students who live in the service area of Northfield Savings Bank.
-For more information about this award, contact Kristin Dodge, Norwich University 485-2282.
+For more information about this award, contact Norwich University.

 Donation Application and Review Calendar

-Northfield Savings Bank will accept written requests only.
 Complete applications will be reviewed on a quarterly basis according to the schedule below.
+Northfield Savings Bank will generally not contribute to multiple requests from the same organization in the same calendar year.

 Applicants will be notified in writing of approval or denial, according to the schedule below.
 Due to the volume of requests we receive, we kindly ask for your patience.
 Follow-up phone calls only cause further delay in the process because it may result in your application being pulled out of the file to review with you, and then re-filed at the bottom of the queue.